opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

 The associated machine or User Accounts for the SQL database are listed in parentheses next to the source machine or User Accounts in the left window.
 :::

-Repeat [Steps 7 and 8]{.ul} for all machines and/or User Accounts that need to be mapped to a different name in the SQL database.
+Repeat Steps 7 and 8 for all machines and/or User Accounts that need to be mapped to a different name in the SQL database.

 Click the **Import** button then click **OK** on the warning message.